Zehelein/pg-transactional-outbox/lib/README.md

 corresponding tables.
 When they process the messages, you can influence the level of concurrency of the listeners.
 The default concurrency controller will use a mutex to guarantee sequential message processing.
-There are the following pre-build ones but you can also write your own (e.g. using a semaphore):
+There are the following pre-build ones but you can also write your own:

 - `createFullConcurrencyController` - this controller allows the parallel processing of messages without guarantees on the processing order.
 - `createMutexConcurrencyController` - this controller guarantees sequential message processing across all messages.
+- `createSemaphoreConcurrencyController` - this controller allows the processing of messages in parallel up to a configurable number.
 - `createDiscriminatingMutexConcurrencyController` - this controller enables
   sequential message processing based on a specified discriminator.
 This could be the message type or some other (calculated) value.
 The controller still